 The NX-13 patent portfolio includes two issued U.S. patents: U.S. Patent Nos.
 10,487,057 and 10,676,436.
 These patents collectively cover the NX-13 compound and the use of NX-13 in treating inflammatory bowel disease and other conditions.
-A continuation application to pursue additional coverage of NX-13 and its use is pending.
+A continuation application to pursue additional coverage of NX-13 and its uses is pending.

-The NX-13 patent portfolio also includes a PCT application that is eligible for worldwide filing as well as an independent application in Argentina.
-We plan to file national phase patent applications stemming from the PCT application in jurisdictions such as Australia, Brazil, Canada, Chile, China, Eurasia, Europe, Georgia, India, Israel, Japan, Mexico, New Zealand, the Republic of Korea, Ukraine, and Uzbekistan.
+The NX-13 patent portfolio also includes a PCT application and an independent application in Argentina.
+National phase patent applications stemming from the PCT application are in the process of being filed in Australia, Brazil, Canada, Chile, China, Eurasia, Europe, Georgia, India, Israel, Japan, Mexico, New Zealand, the Republic of Korea, Ukraine, and Uzbekistan.